uselagoon/lagoon-cli/docs/commands/lagoon_delete_organization-project.md

 ### SEE ALSO

-* [lagoon list organization](lagoon_list_organization.md)	 - List all organizations projects, groups, deploy targets or users
+* [lagoon delete](lagoon_delete.md)	 - Delete a project, or delete notifications and variables from projects or environments